An independent, loyal and high energy breed!

 Pointers and Children

-Pointers are a good dog to have around children, but not ideal for homes that have infants or toddlers.
+The pointer is a good dog to have around children, but not ideal for homes that have infants or toddlers.
 Pointers enjoy playing with kids, but could accidentally injure a baby or toddler by jumping onto them or knocking them with their wagging tail.
 It is important to note that you’ll always want to supervise children around a pointer, as you would with any other dog breed.
 Teach children how to appropriately play and interact with your dog to prevent accidental injuries to the dog or your child.

 Dogs Similar to Pointers